 According to PG&E, changing service providers has no effect on rate schedules or NEM interconnection.
 This includes both opt in and opt out.
 Customers don’t reapply for interconnection when they change service providers, so they’re still under the same (1.0) interconnection agreement regardless of their electricity service provider.

 As a customer with solar, when will I be enrolled with EBCE?

 Solar customers will be enrolled throughout 2019 based on their True-Up date with PG&E, as shown in the table below

 What is East Bay Community Energy (EBCE)?

-State law allows cities and counties to pool the electricity demand of their residents and businesses for the purpose of buying electricity on behalf of those customers.
-These programs are called Community Choice Energy (CCE) programs.
+East bay Community Energy (EBCE) is a Community Choice Energy (CCE) program.
+State law allows cities and counties to pool the electricity demand of their residents and businesses for the purpose of buying electricity on behalf of those customers as part of a CCE program.

 When customers are enrolled with EBCE, they help empower local control of electricity procurement decisions, reduce the carbon footprint associated with their electricity service, and help support growth of local renewables.
 Rather than paying profits to shareholders, EBCE’s net revenue (after buying power and administrative expenses), can be used to help stabilize electricity prices, provide incentives for more solar installations, support energy efficiency programs, develop more local renewable energy sources in and near Alameda County, and invest in innovative clean technologies and energy-related job training—all while keeping electricity rates competitive with PG&E.